animra/Bank-Management-System/README.md

 # Implementation
 This project is implemented in Visual Studio (2010) by using C++ language.
 You can download Visual Studio from this link: https://www.freesoftwarefiles.com/development/microsoft-visual-studio-2010-professional-free-download/.
 There is also general overview for Microsoft Visual Studio 2010 Professional.

-**Note:** You can download C++ file here.
+**Note:** You can download C++ file from here.
 Simply download visual studio and upload file there and run the project.
 For further assistance there is word file containing report of bank management system in github repoistory.